 Prospective PTP Fellows

-Apply for the 2018-2019 cohort after attending one of our mandatory info sessions:
+Submit your application for the 2019-2020 cohort after attending one of our mandatory info sessions:

 In conjunction with a faculty mentor they select, applicants develop a detailed plan for the PTP year.
 This plan covers two semesters: an observation semester and a teaching/co-teaching semester.
 During the observation semester, the fellow observes an undergraduate course taught by the faculty mentor.
 (Note: the fellow cannot be enrolled in this course.)
 Over the course of this semester, the fellow will participate in activities that will prepare him or her for teaching the following semester, such as meeting regularly with the faculty mentor, completing structured reflections on the observations, developing course materials (homework assignments or exams), grading, or holding office hours.
 The details of these arrangements are up to the fellow and faculty mentor.